 The historical financial information of VPCC was derived from the unaudited condensed financial statements of VPCC as of September 30, 2021 and the period from January 14, 2021 (Inception) through September 30, 2021, included elsewhere in this prospectus.
 The historical financial information of Legacy Dave was derived from the unaudited condensed consolidated financial statements of Legacy Dave as of September 30, 2021 and for the nine months ended September 30, 2021 and 2020, and from the audited consolidated financial statements of Legacy Dave as of December 31, 2020 and for the years ended December 31, 2020 and 2019, included elsewhere in this prospectus.
-This information should be read together with VPCC's and Legacy Dave's unaudited condensed financial statements and related notes, the sections titled "Management's Discussion and Analysis of Financial Condition and Results of Operations of VPCC," and "Management's Discussion and Analysis of Financial Condition and Results of Operations of VPCC," and "Management's Discussion and Analysis of Sections of Dave" and other financial information included elsewhere in this prospectus, as well as the risk factors set forth under the section titled "Risk Factors" beginning on page 14 of this prospectus.
+This information should be read together with VPCC's and Legacy Dave's unaudited condensed financial statements and audited financial statements and related notes, the sections titled "Management's Discussion and Analysis of Financial Condition and Results of Operations of VPCC," and "Management's Discussion and Analysis of Financial Condition and Results of Operations of Dave" and other financial information included elsewhere in this prospectus, as well as the risk factors set forth under the section titled "Risk Factors" beginning on page 14 of this prospectus.